How many mutually unbiased bases are needed to detect bound entangled states?: Conclusions

 \section{Conclusions}

-In this article we investigate the minimal number of measurements needed to detect bound entangled states.
-We show that sets of $m$ MUBs in $\mathbb{C}^d$, when $m>d/2+1$, give rise to non-decomposable witnesses.
+In this article we investigated the minimal number of mutually unbiased bases needed to detect bound entangled states.
+We have shown that sets of $m$ MUBs in $\mathbb{C}^d$, when $m>d/2+1$, give rise to non-decomposable witnesses.
 Thus, bound entanglement verification can be achieved with significantly fewer measurements than a complete set of $d+1$ MUBs.
 This presents a more favourable, experimentally friendly, detection approach compared with typical quantum state tomography methods, or witnesses composed of complete sets.
 It also opens up the possibility of applying these witnesses to detect PPT entangled states in dimensions \emph{without} the existence of a complete set, i.e. in non-prime-power dimensions.

 We have shown that the original EW composed of $d+1$ MUBs in \cite{PhysRevA.86.022311} is decomposable, and therefore cannot detect bound entangled states.
-We also find that pairs of Fourier connected MUBs (as well as Heisenberg-Weyl pairs in prime dimensions) are unable to certify bound entanglement.
-When $d=3$, we prove that three MUBs are necessary and sufficient to detect bound entangled states.
-In $d=4$, we strengthen Theorem \ref{mainresult} to show that PPT entangled states are detected with $m=3=\frac d2+1$ MUBs.
-As a consequence, we find new families of bipartite bound entangled states in a ($4\times4$) system, and conjecture $m=\frac d2+1$ MUBs are required to detect bound entanglement if $d=2^r$.
+We also found that pairs of Fourier connected MUBs (as well as Heisenberg-Weyl pairs in prime dimensions) are unable to certify bound entanglement.
+When $d=3$, we proved that three MUBs are necessary and sufficient to detect bound entangled states.
+In $d=4$, we strengthened Theorem \ref{mainresult} to show that PPT entangled states can be detected with $m=3=\frac d2+1$ MUBs.
+As a consequence, we found new families of bipartite bound entangled states in a ($4\times4$) system, and conjectured $m=\frac d2+1$ MUBs are required to detect bound entanglement if $d=2^r$ with $r>1$.